NVIDIA-ISAAC-ROS/greenwave_monitor/README.md

 ## Usage

-Greenwave monitor provides two dashboard frontends, a lightweight ncurses interface and a rich terminal interface (a fork of [r2s](https://github.com/mjcarroll/r2s)).
-Note we rename the fork r2s_gw to avoid conflicts with the original r2s package.
+Greenwave monitor provides a lightweight ncurses dashboard for monitoring topics.
+An optional rich TUI (r2s integration) with additional features is also available as a separate package.

-We have found that the r2s dashboard gets sluggish when there are many topics, so we recommend using the ncurses dashboard for large deployments.

-### ncurses Dashboard (Lightweight)
+### ncurses Dashboard

 After installing, you can launch the ncurses dashboard with: